IgniteUI/igniteui-docfx/en/components/themes/misc/bootstrap-theming.md

 The background color for our application needs to be set explicitly on the host element.
 In our sample, we want to use the `surface` color of the passed palette.

-At this point we have to modify the Bootstrap `$theme-colors` map with the Sass variables we created earlier.
+At this point we have to modify the Bootstrap `$theme-colors` map with the Sass variables we created earlier:

-Lastly, we need to import the Bootstrap library - *always import it at the end!*

 ```scss
 // Make sure you always include the igx-core mixin first